cyeragit/AWS-IAM-Access-Analyzer-samples/README.md

 2. Ensure that AWW CLI and Python 3.11 or later is installed.
 3. Log into Organization's Master account and execute retrieve-findings.sh from the bash shell.

+4. Generate the CLIENT_ID and CLIENT_SECRET for your Cyera tenant and store them in the AWS Secrets manager secret cyera_tenant in the AWS member account where the resorces are located.
-4. To run generate permissions.py make sure that you are logged into the member account where your resources are located.
+5. To run generate permissions.py make sure that you are logged into the member account where your resources are located.